 top of page

-Strength Training for Hypermobility: A Customized Approach From a Certified Personal Trainer
+Strength Training for Women Over 50 with Hypermobility: A Customized Approach from a Certified Personal Trainer

 Side profile of smiling woman performing kettlebell goblet squat in living room